Recommendations from Johnny's Research Team

-Newer, heirloom-like varieties have been classically bred to produce fruit with all the exquisite flavor and eating quality of true heirlooms, but from plants that have better overall vigor and disease resistance.
-The favorable yield and from these newer "tomato hybrids from heirloom genetics" goes a long way toward justifying the slightly higher seed cost: they simply produce a lot more without being prone to keeling over to disease the way heirlooms sometimes do.
+Newer, heirloom-like varieties have been classically bred to produce fruit that have all the exquisite flavor and eating quality of true heirlooms, but from plants that have better overall vigor and disease resistance than heirlooms.
+The favorable yield and flavor from these newer "tomato hybrids from heirloom genetics" goes a long way toward justifying their slightly higher cost per seed: they simply produce a lot more without being prone to keeling over from disease the way heirlooms sometimes do.

 Here are three "hy-loom" (F1) options you may consider trying: